Processing entangled photons in high dimensions with a programmable light converter: Introduction

-In this work we implement a solution developed for multimode processing in classical optical communication, for high-dimensional entangled photons.
-The need to deploy efficient and compact multimode multiplexers for spatial division multiplexing, has led to the development of multi-plane light conversion (MPLC) technology.
-It is based on performing general and reconfigurable unitary transformations on spatial modes of classical light, using only a few optimized phase masks separated by free-space propagation\cite{morizur2010programmable,labroille2014efficient}.
-MPLC has several unique features which make it attractive to quantum information processing.
-It exhibits high phase stability due to its common path configuration, and it offers extremely wide-band operation\cite{fontaine2020ultrabroadband,hiekkamaki2021high}.
-Most importantly, the number of phase masks required for obtaining a good approximation of arbitrary unitary transformations scales only linearly with the number of manipulated modes, making this approach potentially scalable\cite{morizur2010programmable,labroille2014efficient,fontaine2017design}.
-Recently, an impressive line of works have demonstrated the use of MPLC for sorting over a thousand spatial modes with only 14 phase masks\cite{fontaine2019laguerre,fontaine2021hermite} and to simultaneously control all degrees of freedom of classical light\cite{mounaix2020time}.
-In the quantum regime, MPLCs were used for performing unitary gates on single photons in high-dimensions\cite{brandt2020high} and for studying two-photon interference of separable orbital angular momentum states\cite{hiekkamaki2021high}.
-Nevertheless, the full potential of MPLC as a tool for quantum information processing is yet to be fulfilled, as only a few specific transformations on separable input states have been considered, precluding crucial tasks for quantum information processing such as general transformations of entangled photons and high-dimensional entanglement certification\cite{friis2019entanglement}.
+Here, we consider multi-plane light conversion (MPLC), a technology developed for multimode processing in classical optical communication, as a universal platform for processing high dimensional entanglement.
+MPLC is based on performing general and reconfigurable unitary transformations on arbitrary spatial modes, using only a few optimized phase masks separated by free-space propagation\cite{morizur2010programmable,labroille2014efficient,song2021simultaneous}.
+MPLC has several unique features that make it attractive for processing entangled photons.
+It exhibits high phase stability due to its common path configuration, it supports arbitrary input and output modes, and it offers extremely wide-band operation\cite{fontaine2020ultrabroadband,hiekkamaki2021high}.
+Most importantly, the number of phase masks required for implementing arbitrary unitary transformations scales only linearly with the number of manipulated modes, making this approach potentially scalable\cite{morizur2010programmable,labroille2014efficient,fontaine2017design,LopezPastor21}.
+Recently, MPLCs have been used for performing unitary gates on single photons in high-dimensions\cite{brandt2020high,li2020programmable} and for studying two-photon interference of separable orbital angular momentum (OAM) states\cite{hiekkamaki2021high}, showing their compatibility with quantum states of light.
+It is thus appealing to consider MPLC as a platform for processing high-dimensional entanglement.